andrewjw/site/_drafts/office-based-osmosis.md

 Of course, you could argue that intentionality comes with a cost (usually time), and if the pandemic is over why don't we all just go back to the office where we get this for free?

+At the time of writing the pandemic is very much not over, and the Omicron variant is rearing its ugly head, so returning to the office is not desirable for everyone.
+But probably more importantly, it's pretty clear that hybrid, or even fully remote teams are going to the default in the future, rather than the exception.
+Whether it's just someone who works in another country, or the whole team who are remote there is likely to some degree of remote working, and for a hybrid team the lack of office based osmosis is more of a risk than for fully remote teams.

+With a fully remote team everyone is in the same boat.
+No-one is getting the in-person benefits, so everyone needs to make an effort to compensate.
+With a hybrid team some people will be benefiting so and it's easy for them to forget that remote workers are missing out.
+In a hybrid team it's cructial that everyone makes an effort to include all team members in discussions and knowledge sharing.
+While the team lead can share information, that should be a last resort and it's the whole team's responsibility to ensure that everyone is included.

+Despite some of the challenges of remote working, and remote leadership, this is now my preferred way of working.
+It's certainly been a steep learning curve, but with some focus and effort feel it's possible to get the best of both worlds.
+Do you have any tips for sharing knowledge while working remotely?
+Let me know in the comments below.